jadeja-mohitrajsinh/Aviator/README.md

 ## License

 Aviator is licensed under the MIT license.
-See [LICENSE.txt](LICENSE) for more information.
+See [LICENSE](LICENSE) for more information.

 ---